 Portland Parks Foundation has created a first-of-its-kind summer festival in downtown Portland.
-Paseo is a free community event featuring creative artists across multiple stages.
+Paseo is a free community event featuring creative artists and family-friendly activities.

-Here’s what you can expect at this new summer festival.
+Here’s what you can expect at this summer festival.

 2022 Paseo Festival